spectrocloud/librarium/docs/docs-content/getting-started/gcp/update-k8s-cluster.md

 They can be versioned to keep a record of previously working cluster states, giving you visibility when updating or rolling back workloads across your environments.

-We recommend that you continue to the [Deploy a Cluster with Terraform](./deploy-k8s-cluster-tf.md) page to learn about how you can use Palette with Terraform.
+We recommend that you continue to the [Cluster Management with Terraform](./deploy-manage-k8s-cluster-tf.md) page to learn about how you can use Palette with Terraform.